 And then I noticed it.
 My mind was restless.
 My fingers mutinously tapped on my email notification under the table.
 I both winced when a long chapter came up in our rotation and our voices plodded along yet also raised eyebrows at my children if they attempted to rush through their part as if it were a tongue-twisting speed challenge.

 Sometimes, when you set out to do something for your children, you realize it’s actually needed for you.

-It turns out Circle Time is not merely for the children to get good language into their heads and out their mouths and fingers, it’s not only to build a family culture, and it’s not simply because God’s Word never returns void – though these things are true and are good reasons.
+It turns out Morning Time is not merely for the children to get good language into their heads and out their mouths and fingers, it’s not only to build a family culture, and it’s not simply because God’s Word never returns void – though these things are true and are good reasons.
 It turns out Circle Time is also to build attentions spans, not only in the children, but also in myself – maybe even primarily in myself.
 Experiencing the restlessness, I let the children fidget more.
 I let the little girl dance while we sing and the baby bang on the floor.
 I let the older ones experiment with tone and speed (within the bounds of respectfulness) and am much more patient with their lapses of attention to where we are.
 I did shorten things up this year, though I kept chapter-long selections included.